-In the Merger, each outstanding share of common stock of Naked shall be cancelled and shall be automatically converted into the right to receive the Per Share Consideration (which is 0.2 Holdco Ordinary Shares), with the shares issued to the Naked stockholders representing in the aggregate approximately 8.35% of the Holdco Ordinary Shares outstanding immediately after completion of the Transactions.
-Naked's outstanding options and warrants to purchase shares of its common stock will be converted into options and warrants of Holdco to purchase Holdco Ordinary Shares, with the number of underlying shares and exercise price proportionately adjusted to reflect the Per Share Consideration.
+In the Merger, each outstanding share of common stock of Naked shall be cancelled and shall be automatically converted into the right to receive a one Holdco Ordinary Share.
+Naked's outstanding options and warrants to purchase shares of its common stock will be converted into options and warrants of Holdco to purchase a like number of Holdco Ordinary Shares at a like exercise price per share.